Amsterdam/apikeyserv/README.md

     python manage.py runserver
     # Generate a signing key:
     openssl genpkey -algorithm ED25519 -outform PEM

+    **In docker**

+    docker-compose up
+    docker-compose exec web bash
+    (same management commands as running on the host)

 Now visit `http://localhost:8000/admin/` to add this signing key and start adding API keys.
 Alternatively, a key can be added by piping the last command's